john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise/03_experiment.md

 | Frequency  | ButterworthFilter | params={'order': [10], 'cutoff': [0.25, 0.5, 0.75]}                      |
 |            | WaveletFilter     | params={'wavelet': ['haar']}                                             |

-The original images were considered the ground-truth images to which, random Gaussian noise was added to produce the test image.
+The original images were considered ground-truth to which, random Gaussian, Speckle, Salt-n-Pepper, and Impulse noise were added to produce the test images.

 ## Image Quality Assessment (IQA)